srl-labs/containerlab/docs/cmd/graph.md

 #### static-dir

-The `--static-dir` flag enables the embedded HTML web server to serve static files from the specified directory.
-This flag must be used together with the `--template` flag.
+The `--static-dir` flag enables the embedded HTML web-server to serve static files from the specified directory.
+Must be used together with the `--template` flag.

-With this flag, it is now possible to link to local files (JS, CSS, fonts, etc.) from the custom HTML template.
+With this flag, it is possible to link to local files (JS, CSS, fonts, etc.) from the custom HTML template.

 #### dot
 With `--dot` flag provided containerlab will generate the `dot` file instead of serving the topology with embedded HTTP server.